ppone/docs/getting-started/invoices.md

 ## Sending the invoice

 Upon issuing the invoice we will ask if you want to send it.
 If you choose not to send it now you will have the option to send it later or else mark the invoice as sent if you sent the invoice using some other medium.
 To send the invoice now, simply click Send Invoice.
 This function will present the user with a pop-up to review the email that will be sent to the customer.
 The information generated is created in the email template section of your Invoiced account.
-This can be found in Settings → Emails.
+This can be found in **Settings** > **Emails**.
 After reviewing the email information, you can now send the invoice.
 Once the invoice is sent, the customer will receive an email with your branding, information, and invoice information.

 [![Send an Invoice](../img/send-new-invoice.png)](../img/send-new-invoice.png)